Bunny-Head/Phyrox-Default-Browser/README.md

 Simple .VBS script that will make Phyrox the default browser.
 Modfied version of the original "FirefoxPortable.vbs" created by Ramesh Srinivasan for Winhelponline.com.
 All the credits (and thanks) to him.

-I only modified the names to match the Phyrox executable name.
+I only changed the names to match the Phyrox executable name.
 If you want to have Firefox logo instead of Phyrox one, you need to modify this line on the .vbs:

 sIconPath = sAppPath & "\phyrox-portable.exe"